 Ballmer Peak, Anheuser-Bush and Other Distilleries Put Their Spirits to Work to Fill the Shortage of Hand Sanitizers Due to the Coronavirus Outbreak

 - Ballmer Peak distillery shifted its entire production from whiskey, rum, and gin to 160 proof hand sanitizer (80% alcohol plus glycerin and hydrogen peroxide).
-Several other Colorado distilleries have also made the move to making hand sanitizer, including Spring 44, Mystic Mountain in Larkspur and Tenth Mountain in Vail.
+Several other Colorado distilleries have also moved to make hand sanitizer, including Spring 44, Mystic Mountain in Larkspur, and Tenth Mountain in Vail.

 - Anheuser-Busch InBev, the maker of Budweiser and one of the world’s largest brewers, announced on Monday that it would also repurpose facilities and its supply chain to make and distribute hand sanitizer.